StevenBlack/hosts/alternates/social/readme.md

 **Windows 10**: Start Button -> type `cmd` -> right-click Command Prompt ->
 "Run as Administrator"

+## Reloading hosts file
+Your operating system will cache DNS lookups.
+You can either reboot or run the following commands to manually flush your DNS cache once the new hosts file is in place.

+### Windows

-and run command:
+Open a command prompt with administrator privileges and run this command:

 ```
-updateHostsWindows.bat
+ipconfig /flushdns
 ```

 |If you want to use a huge hosts file by merging [hphosts](https://www.hosts-file.net) (NOT INCLUDED HERE) you need to DISABLE and STOP `Dnscache` service before you replace hosts file in Windows Systems.
 You have been warned.|
 :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Open a Command Prompt with Administrator privileges and run once commands:
+Before flushing the DNS cache, open a command prompt with administrator privileges and run this command:

 ```
 sc config "Dnscache" start= disabled